 The best way forward for many first-time spiritual authors is self-publishing (also known as independent or ‘indie’ publishing).
 It does require you educating yourself about publishing, distributing, and marketing your book but there is an abundance of free information available on the internet and the process is empowering!
 In two years, I went from knowing ‘zero’ about publishing to knowing enough to feel confident about self-publishing my spiritual book, setting myself up as a business, and developing an online presence.

 I cannot emphasise enough how anti-computers and technology I was, and truly, if I overcame my anxiety about it, anyone can.
 You too can become the master of your book’s destiny.
 Rather than have it sit on a store shelf for a few weeks or months, your spiritual book can have a long life online.
 If your self-published book then performs particularly well, the publishing houses will come to you and you will get a far better deal from them, monetarily, than if you’d sought them out in the first instance.
-Or, perhaps, by then, you won’t care very much about their advances and choose to hold tight to your copyright!

 Your author brand